-The active cell is the cell (if any) currently connected to the system potentiostat.
+The active cell is the cell (if any) currently measured or controlled.
 Any electrochemical measurements are made on the active cell.

 Cell

 The term cell is used to describe either an electrochemical cell or the switches needed to connect an electrochemical cell to the instrument.